 I recently started playing mandolin on my own - and decided to take lessons to make sure that my technique was correct. -- All I can say is that Nero is the best music teacher I have ever had - not to mention, a gifted musician.
 He makes learning fun, and his approach and patience allows you to easily pick up new techniques and skills.
 I hope to take lessons with Nero for a long time!!!!

 Overview of home recording techniques, mic placement, guitar choice, gear choice, setting up a harmonious home work space.

 Born in raised on the south side of Chicago Illinois, I grew up listening to A LOT of great Chicago blues guitarists.
 After receiving my first acoustic guitar I quickly gravitated towards learning to play blues and blues rock guitar at the age of 13.
 As my hunger for knowledge grew, I began learning and studying other genres of music through private lessons and lesson videos in the styles of Progressive Rock, Shred, Funk, Fusion and Jazz.
-Music was a way for me to find structure, discipline, self worth and personal expression outside of the confines of the 9-5 work life.
-Through that I grew as
+Music study was a way for me to find structure, discipline, self worth and expression not confined to a 40+hr work life.
+Through that I grew as a person and

-a person and a musician.
-My sole reason for teaching is to help others find that passion and those qualities within themselves to live a beautiful and fulfilling life through his/her instrument.
+a musician.
+My sole reason for teaching is to help others find that passion and those qualities within themselves to live a beautiful and fulfilling life through his/her instrument.”

 Lead Guitarist for:

 -"The Voice" Country Star, Audra McLaughlin